 Estate Planning

-Elder Law Attorney Randal L. Schecter believes that every estate plan should be tailored to serve the purposes of each unique client.
-The estate planning consultation is detailed, thorough, designed to discuss your options including how to avoid Probate and when it would be appropriate to use Revocable Trusts, Irrevocable Trusts, Co-ownership of assets or Life Estate Deeds.
-He works with each client to determine their individual needs and goals.
+Estate Planning Attorney Matthew Shapiro believes that every estate plan should be tailored to serve the purposes of each unique client.
+The estate planning consultation is detailed, thorough, and designed to explore your options including how to avoid Probate and when it would be appropriate to use Revocable Trusts, Irrevocable Trusts, Co-ownership of assets or Life Estate Deeds.
+Matthew works with each client to determine their individual needs and goals.
 Estate planning is designed to make your wishes be known and to avoid future problems that can be very costly.
-Attorney Schecter provides legal counsel to single persons, married couples, co-habitating couples, large and small families, and single parents to design the best estate plan.
-Attorney Schecter’s goal is to empower you with the legal knowledge you need so that you can choose the best path forward at a reasonable price.
+He provides legal counsel to single persons, married couples, co-habitating couples, large and small families, and single parents to design the best estate plan.
+Matthew’s goal is to empower you with the legal knowledge you need so that you can choose the best path forward at a reasonable price.

 Last Will and Testament